 First Allocation

-In the first genesis, the GBA distributes a pre-determined total of GBA Reward tokens to a small group of GBA recipients, each of whom will receive an equal amount.
 The GBA bylaws specify the initial electors in the DAO based on their financial, time, and other impactful contributions to the establishment of the GBA organization early in its inception.
-These selected recipients are designated as initial electors in the GBA DAO.
+In the first genesis, the GBA will distribute a pre-determined total of GBA Reward Tokens to this small group of electors, each of whom will receive an equal amount.
 For the list of electors, refer to the GBA Bylaws.

 Once the initial Voting Tokens are distributed, all token allocation decisions are made via a voting process.
 Tokens may be staked in the GBA DAO, and votes are weighted based on the percent of staked GBA Reward Tokens.
 DAO members may propose and vote on any changes to the Token allocation model.